 The rotation is define by the following properties:

 Alternatively, the Rotation axis and Angular velocity could be combined into Radial velocity.
 The oscillating rotating motion requires an Amplitue vector instead of the Rotation axis.
-Once the rotation is defined, it should be assigned to the rotating zone that is created at the meshing time.
+Once the rotation is defined, it should be assigned to the rotating zone that is created as part of the mesh.